officialSaqib/webcam-img-proc/README.md

 * UI that used MVVM pattern.
 * Better-designed UI

+### How would you have tested the image capture/processing functionalities?

+I would create custom sample images that follow a pattern of input we generally expect to see (i.e. a person in front of a white background).
+Then manually verify the correctness of these images, and integrate them into a test that simply feeds these images back to the tool and checks that they match the manually-verified results.
+It may not be as simple as checking each byte of the result is _exactly_ the same, it might involve some margin of error.

 ## License

 No license (not including dependency licenses), use as you see fit.